 Section 38 of the Act is also reported on in this section.
 This requires a report in respect of each year in the period 2010-2050 that, in so far as reasonably practicable, sets out the impact on net Scottish emissions during that year resulting from the exercise by the Scottish Ministers of the functions conferred on them by virtue of any enactment relating to electricity generation.

-In 2014, twenty projects in Scotland were consented after consideration under section 36 of the Electricity Act 1989.
-Of these, ten related to onshore wind projects (totalling 1,011 MW), eight offshore wind projects (totalling 4,150 MW), one biomass project (totalling 120 MW) and one thermal power plant (120 MW).
+In 2015, seven projects in Scotland were consented after consideration under section 36 of the Electricity Act 1989.
+Of these, six related to onshore wind projects (totalling 231 MW) and one to an offshore wind project (30 MW).
 There were a further two projects licensed by Marine Scotland (in addition to those licensed under section 36 of the Electricity Act).
-These additional projects were both tidal devices (totalling 0.53 MW).
+These additional projects were both tidal devices (totalling 10.5 MW).